Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: Numerical Experiments

 \item WebP, developed by Google, is a contemporary image format that supports both lossy and lossless compression.
 This format utilizes predictive coding for image blocks and advanced arithmetic coding to achieve further compression, resulting in a significant reduction in file sizes while maintaining the image quality.
 We implement the WebP algorithm utilizing the WebP image compression mode available in OpenCV, with the hyperparameter quality set to 100.

-\item DEFLATE algorithm is a lossless data compression technique that integrates LZ77 and Huffman coding.
-It is extensively utilized in various applications, including ZIP file formats, PNG images, and HTTP compression.
-A significant advantage of the DEFLATE algorithm lies in its combination of dictionary compression and entropy coding, which enables efficient handling of redundant data while optimizing the binary representation of the information.
-This results in a favorable balance between the compression ratio and the performance.
-In this study, we employ Python's zlib library to implement the DEFLATE algorithm for the purposes of compressing and decompressing the target image.
+\item LaMoSC, presents an Large Language Model (LLM)-driven multimodal fusion semantic communication framework, which aims to expand unimodal transmission systems and enhance the generalization ability with an end-to-end encoding-decoding network that integrates visual and textual multimodal feature inputs.
+For our analysis, we download the checkpoint provided on GitHub \footnote[1]{https://github.com/jiangfeibo/LAMSC} and set the training epoch as 100 at a compression ratio of $1/6$ as our experimental setting.
+We test our two datasets on both the AWGN channel and the Rayleigh channel, recording the relevant PSNR and MS-SSIM indicators.

+\item WITT, employs Swin Transformers as an effective backbone for extracting the long-range information.
+It also incorporates a spatial modulation module that scales the latent representations based on the channel state information, which enhances the ability of a single model to adapt to various channel conditions.
+We utilize the same parameters from the code provided by the authors on GitHub \footnote[2]{https://github.com/KeYang8/WITT} to train on AWGN and Rayleigh channels using our dataset, allowing us to obtain PSNR and MS-SSIM results for comparison.

-\item Deep JSCC represents an end-to-end image transmission system that unifies source and channel coding.
+\item DeepJSCC represents an end-to-end image transmission system that unifies source and channel coding.
 This approach parameterizes the encoder and decoder functions using two jointly trained CNNs, demonstrating a significant improvement over traditional separation-based digital communication methods.
-We conduct 1000 training iterations on the CIFAR-100 and STL-10 datasets utilizing the proposed Deep JSCC.
-For our analysis, we select two training settings that exhibit favorable performance as reported in the paper, taking SNR values of 19 dB and 7 dB with a compression ratio of $1/6$ as examples.
+We conduct 1000 training iterations on the CIFAR-100 and STL-10 datasets utilizing the proposed DeepJSCC.
+For our analysis, we select two training settings that exhibit favorable performance as reported in the paper with a compression ratio of $1/6$ as examples.
 The results obtained are consistent with those presented in the original study.
-Additionally, we perform an evaluation of the SSIM under these conditions. \end{itemize}
+Additionally, we perform an evaluation of the MS-SSIM under these conditions. \end{itemize}